reiterlab/treeomics/README.md

 ========

 ### Problems?
-If you have any questions, you can contact us ([https://github.com/johannesreiter](https://github.com/johannesreiter)) and we will do our best to help.
+If you have any questions, you can contact us ([https://github.com/johannesreiter](https://github.com/johannesreiter)) and we will try to help.

 ### License